gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

     + [fetchNodesById](#fetchnodesbyid)
     + [fetchNodeById](#fetchnodebyid)

-## Why not `gatsby-source-graphql`
+## Why not `gatsby-source-graphql`?

 Historically Gatsby suggested `gatsby-source-graphql` plugin to consume data from remote GraphQL APIs.

-This plugin is easy to use, but it has a major problem: it doesn’t adhere to the original Gatsby architecture (doesn’t [source nodes][1]) which makes data caching impossible.
+This plugin is easy to use, but it has a significant problem: it doesn't adhere to the original Gatsby architecture (doesn't [source nodes][1]), which makes data caching impossible.
-As a result, it doesn’t scale well, and can’t work with Gatsby Preview or Incremental Builds by design ([more technical details][2]).
+As a result, it doesn't scale well, and can't work with Gatsby Preview or Incremental Builds by design ([more technical details][2]).

 Also, with `gatsby-source-graphql` you can't leverage the power of Gatsby transformer plugins like `gatsby-transformer-remark` or `gatsby-transformer-sharp` (and it's hard to use with `gatsby-image` as a consequence).

-This new toolkit should solve all those issues and implement true node sourcing for Gatsby.
+This new toolkit should solve all those issues and implement correct node sourcing for Gatsby.

 ## Features